Roger Lukaku

-Roger Menama Lukaku (born 6 June 1967) is a Congolese former footballer who played as a forward.
+Roger Menama Lukaku (6 June 1967 – 28 September 2025) was a Congolese footballer who played as a forward.
 Throughout his career, he played for KV Oostende, KV Mechelen and Germinal Ekeren.
 He is the father of footballers Romelu Lukaku and Jordan Lukaku.

 Early life

-Roger Lukaku was born in Zaire in 1967.
+Roger Lukaku was born in Zaire on 6 June 1967.
 He started out playing football for Vita Sports, a local club, before moving to Africa Sports d'Abidjan.

 Club career

 In 1990, at the age of 23, Roger Lukaku began his career in Belgium.
 His first club was Belgian Second Division club FC Boom.
 With this club he achieved promotion to the Belgian First Division in 1992.
 The club was relegated in 1993 and Lukaku moved to RFC Seraing.

-With RFC Seraing he finished 3rd in the Belgian First Division.
+With RFC Seraing he finished third in the Belgian First Division.
 He stayed with RFC Seraing for two seasons before moving to Germinal Ekeren.
-Again his club finished in 3rd place.

-In 1996, he played for Turkish side Gençlerbirligi SK but he returned to Belgium after only one season to play for KV Mechelen.
+Again his club finished in third place.
+In 1996, he played for Turkish side Gençlerbirliği but he returned to Belgium after only one season to play for KV Mechelen.
 In 1998, he changed club and played for Belgian First Division side KV Oostende.

 After the relegation of the club in 1999 the 32-year-old stopped playing professional football.
-He continued to play in lower divisions for Aat, KFC Wintam and in 2006 for KGR Katelijne where he finished his playing career.
+He continued to play in lower divisions for RJS Ath-Maffle, KFC Wintam and in 2006 for KGR Katelijne where he finished his playing career in 2007.

 International career

-Lukaku played for the Zaire national football team in the 1994 FIFA World Cup qualifying rounds.
+Lukaku played for the Zaire national team in the 1994 FIFA World Cup qualifying rounds.
 He also participated at the 1994 and 1996 African Cup of Nations finals.
+In total he scored 6 goals in 13 matches.

-Personal life
+Personal life and death

 After retiring, he and his wife Adolphine fell into poverty.
-He is the father of professional footballers Romelu Lukaku and Jordan Tafara Lukaku and uncle of Boli Bolingoli.
+He was the father of professional footballers Romelu Lukaku and Jordan Lukaku and uncle of Boli Bolingoli.

+He was arrested on 29 March 2013 after being sentenced in absentia to 15 months in prison for assaulting his girlfriend on two occasions in February 2011 and January 2012.
+He requested provisional release, because he did not receive a court notification and subsequently could not defend himself in court.
+This was granted and he was released from prison after eleven days.
+He was given a new trial on 24 June 2013, where he was sentenced to 120 hours of community service.

+Lukaku died on 28 September 2025, at the age of 58.